The secret history behind Britain's gig venues

 This much-loved South London venue started out as a cinema, The Astoria, in 1929.
 It stayed that way until 1972, when the films stopped and the music started with the launch of the Sundown Centre, a rock venue which only lasted a few months.

 It was nearly knocked down in 1974, and briefly re-opened in 1981 as The Fair Deal, before being bought by entrepreneur Simon Parkes in 1983 for just £1!
-He re-opened the venue as Brixton Academy and it’s been a huge success ever since.
-It’s now part of the Academy Music Group set of venues.
+He re-opened the venue as Brixton Academy, becoming part of the Academy Music Group in 2004.
+Following a tragedy in December 2022 that saw two people killed in a crush on the way in to a concert by Asake, the venue was closed for over a year until it re-opened in April 2024 under new licensing conditions.

 The building on Swan Street in what’s now known as The Northern Quarter was originally a pub called the George And Dragon in the early 1800s, but the music began to take hold in the 20th Century.
 The venue got its nickname in 1937 from the tiny stage that was located high up on the wall for the musicians to play on.
 The club was given its official name in 1975 as the location re-opened as a jazz venue, before it became a home for many punk bands from the city, including Joy Division, Buzzcocks and The Fall.